Ruida-Xie/ruida-xie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi!
-I'm a PhD candidate studying at Australian Center for Space Engineering Research ([ACSER](https://www.acser.unsw.edu.au/)), University of New South Wales, Sydney.
-I'm expecting to graduate in mid-2022.
+PhD at Australian Center for Space Engineering Research ([ACSER](https://www.acser.unsw.edu.au/)), University of New South Wales, Sydney.
 Generally, my current research focuses on three fields:
 * Off-Earth mining and Space Resources Utilisation
 * Artificial Intelligence in space mission design and optimisation.
 * Trajectory optimisation.